- Office of Student Financial Assistance Home

 - Restricted – based on the number of credit hours your student is registered for each semester (not to exceed 15).
 So the student can get up to $1,750.05 per semester until the benefit exhausts.
 Again this is based on the current year rate of $116.67/credit hour, but will vary from year to year based on FL Prepaid rate changes.

-- Unrestricted – we can use up to the full value of the benefit ($14,000.40) to pay on the student account in lump sum(s) until the benefit exhausts.
+- Unrestricted – we can use up to the full value of the benefit ($14,000.40) to pay on the student account in lump sum(s) until the benefit has been exhausted.
 Again, the value will vary from year to year based on FL Prepaid rate changes.

 Raise.me Micro Scholarships